 Features

-The doctors concluded that it might be accurate enough for home use as long as parents remembered to feature one-half of 1 degree Fahrenheit in the readings since they were consistently that far below the rectal readings.
+The doctors concluded that it might be accurate enough for home use as long as parents remembered to feature one-half of 1 degree Fahrenheit in the readings since they were consistently far below the rectal readings.

-In addition, she said, the thermometer is merely suitable for youngsters 3 months to 2 years old.
-Younger babies need the upper degree of accuracy that only a rectal reading can provide, she said.
+In addition, she said, the thermometer is suitable only for youngsters aged 3 months to 2 years.
+She noted that younger babies need the upper degree of accuracy, which only a rectal reading can provide.
+Children over 2 could be unwilling to use the thermometer if they were outgrowing their regular pacifiers.

-2. Tender TYKES Digital Pacifier Thermometer Reviews
+2. Tender TYKES Digital Pacifier Thermometer

 Clinical accuracy.
 Fast 90-second readout.
 Orthodontic nipple.
 Soothing Twinkle, Twinkle, Little Star lullaby fever alarm.
-Memory recall of last reading.
+Memory recall of the last reading.

 Waterproof.
 For children five years or younger.
 This unit is not dishwasher safe.
+The tender way to take your child’s temperature.
+Soothing: A familiar pacifier-style thermometer calms the child.
+Most paediatricians recommend an orthodontic nipple.

 Non-invasive means of taking a baby’s temperature – an excellent alternative to rectal thermometers.
 A tender musical lullaby indicates temperatures above 99.9 degrees F. Effortless: Monitors the child’s temperature approximately every five minutes for up to 25 minutes.